NREL/HPC/docs/Documentation/Viz_Analytics/virtualgl_fastx.md

     **Step 2**:

     Add a profile using the + button on the right end corner of the tool using the Web protocol.
+Testing for testings
     ![image](/assets/images/FastX/fastx-installer-image-1.png)

     **Step 3**: